WPManageNinja/paymattic-docs/docs/email-notification-settings/how-to-setup-email-notifications-in-paymattic-wordpress-plugin.md

 category: "Email Notification Settings"
 ---

+# How to Setup Email Notifications in Paymattic WordPress Plugin?

 [Paymattic](https://paymattic.com/) allows you to configure email notifications for both users and administrators.
 Users can receive copies of their form submissions, while administrators can set up custom automated notifications.

 :::warning